 2. How much is it going to cost?

-When comparing loan options, most people look at interest rates to determine which loan costs more.
-You should ask the lender for the loan’s annual percentage rate, or APR, as well.
-This figure takes additional fees, like origination and loan processing charges, into account, giving you a more accurate estimate of the loan’s total cost.
-The more you know about the costs of your options, the better you can figure out whether your business can afford the loans you’re considering.
+When comparing funding options, most people look at interest rates to determine which funding costs more.
+You should ask the funder for the funding’s annual percentage rate, or APR, as well.
+This figure takes additional fees, like origination and funding processing charges, into account, giving you a more accurate estimate of the funding’s total cost.
+The more you know about the costs of your options, the better you can figure out whether your business can afford the funding you’re considering.

-3. What’s the term of the business loan?
+3. What’s the term of the business funding?

-You can pay some loans back over the course of 6 months–while others could take 10 years.
+You can pay some funding back over the course of 6 months–while others could take 10 years.
 Different term lengths also generally come with different repayment schedules.
-The shorter your loan term, the more often you’ll make smaller payments, and the opposite for longer terms.
+The shorter your funding term, the more often you’ll make smaller payments, and the opposite for longer terms.

 4. How soon do you need to be funded?